 Zig by Example: Slices

-A slice is a pointer that references a contiguous subset of elements in a sequence.
+Slices are a special kind of pointer that reference a contiguous subset of elements in a sequence.

 const std = @import("std");